bluxmit/alnoda-docs/mkdocs/docs/about/ecosystem.md

 provides the flexibility to utilize remote computing resources, enabling efficient development and resource utilization.

 ## Alnoda-wrk
-Alnoda-wrk is a tool that allows building new and extending running Alnoda workspaces.
-It
+Alnoda-wrk (wrk) is a ClI tool that helps with building new workspaces, and perform actions in the running workspaces:

-helps with launching multiple applications and services in the same Docker container, installation of applications from Alnoda Hub, customization of workspace user interface.
+- install application from Alnoda Hub
+- show list of applications
+- add environmental variables or terminal aliases
+- start services
+- sign in and sign out to Alnoda Hub
+- restart workspace

-## Alnoda helm chart
+## Alnoda Helm chart
-Generic helm chart that can be used to launch any Alnoda-compatible workspace in a Kubernetes cluster
+Generic helm chart that can be used to launch any Alnoda-compatible workspace in a Kubernetes cluster.

 ## Alnoda docs
+Docs for Alnoda workspaces users and developers.

+!!! warning
+    These Alnoda features are in active development, and not publicly available yet: 1) Alnoda desktop app;
+    2) Alnoda Helm chart